Mottie/Darker-Medium/README.md

 * The advantage of using this extension over [Stylus](http://add0n.com/stylus.html) or Stylish is that you install it, customize it and forget about it.
 * Please see [this wiki page](https://github.com/Mottie/Darker-Medium/wiki/Tested-pages) for a list of sites that were tested for this extension.

+## Security Concerns

+This browser extension **does not collect any personal data**.

+The only data stored is the user style preferences (the state of the extension, five colors &amp; an underline setting).
+Absolutely nothing else is shared or tracked; it's not using Google Analytics.

 ## Branding

-Apologizes to the sites that use specific colors in their branding, this extension overrides all of your colors.
-It doesn't touch your logo!
+Apologizes to the sites that use specific colors in their branding, this extension overrides all of your colors; and it definitely doesn't touch your logo!

 For example, I love hackernoon.com, but your bright green header and banners make my eyes scream when I try to read your site at night.
 This web extension applies an overall dark theme to all sites including those bright headers.